 Part of a classical education is making sure our students don’t become slaves to their time, so we encourage them to develop strengths that technology may attempt to replace.
 This includes doing much of their math using only the power of reasoning, learning to write in cursive, and using paper books rather than tablets for reading, all of which have been demonstrated to improve memory, strengthen the mind, and develop spatial awareness crucial for life in the physical world.

 Our students are still challenged to take advantage of technology’s many uses.
 This ensures that our students become creators, rather than mere consumers, of information, and engage with the technology in the world around them without becoming controlled by it.

 Learn more about our stance on technology - and the internet, in particular - from TSCS Head of School, Cate Gilbert.

 Technology is good at helping people stay connected and keeping information at our fingertips.
-At The Saint Constantine School, we utilize RenWeb communication software to keep parents and teachers in touch.
-Every TSCS parent has a RenWeb account that allows them to keep up to date on their student’s grades, assignments, and school calendar, while also keeping the school informed about their contact information and their student’s medical or personal needs.
+At The Saint Constantine School, we utilize Blackbaud, our student information system, to communicate with families.
+Every TSCS parent and student (Middle through Upper School) has a Blackbaud account that allows them to keep up to date on grades, assignments, forms, and the school calendar, while also keeping the school informed about their contact information and their student’s medical or personal needs.